AhmadSohaib78/BioPrint--Identifying-bloodgroup-type-through-fingerprint-images/README.md

-**BioPrint: Identifying Blood Group Type Through Fingerprint Images Overview**
+**BioType: Identifying Blood Group Type Through Fingerprint Images Overview**

 BioPrint is a Final Year Project that predicts a person’s blood group using fingerprint images.